We’re building a Path for All.

 *RRA Summer Camp begins June 9th and runs through August 22nd.
 (There are no camps the weeks of June 23rd and 30th.)

-Reeves-Reed Arboretum—a public arboretum and historic former estate located in Summit, New Jersey, with landscapes designed by Calvert Vaux, Ellen Biddle Shipman, and Carl Pilat—is seeking an experienced gardener to join our team for approximately 24 hours per week.
-This is a temporary, part-time position running from Mid-May through November.
+Reeves-Reed Arboretum, a public arboretum and historic former estate with landscapes designed by Calvert Vaux, Ellen Biddle Shipman, and Carl Pilat, is seeking an experienced gardener to join our team for approximately 24 hours per week.
+This seasonal position runs from March through November.

 Basic Requirements:

-• Ability to perform heavy physical labor (lift up to 50 lbs.) in all weather conditions
+• Ability to perform heavy physical labor (lifting up to 50 lbs.) in all weather conditions

-• Comfortable working with volunteers and interacting with the public
+• Experience working with volunteers and interacting with the public

 • Strong communication skills